 As we have already discussed, your spouse does not have to accept the idea of the divorce.
 You can file a petition for divorce all on your own.
 Your spouse can drag his or her heels and try to oppose the divorce at every turn (and waste a lot of time doing it) but the only way your spouse will succeed in preventing divorce is by convincing you that the marriage should continue.

 Often when one spouse is absolutely opposed to marriage he or she will try to drag out the divorce process because that spouse thinks if just a little more time is given to the marriage then things will get better.
 It is rare when this strategy ever works.
 Trying to patch a marriage back together when there is a lot of conflict, and you are taking steps to create more conflict, is usually not a recipe for success.

 However, it is up to you to keep your resolve and move forward, even when your spouse makes it difficult on you.
 Your spouse’s ability to prevent the divorce by refusing to accept it is really about your willingness to do what you need to do for your life.

-Spouse will refuse to accept divorce papers in Dallas and Fort Worth, Texas
+Spouse will refuse to accept divorce papers in Texas

 This really only gets your spouse so far.
 In a lawsuit for divorce, your spouse must be served with a copy of the divorce petition and citation (a legal document explaining the recipient’s rights to respond to the lawsuit and when the response must be received) unless he or she waives service by signing a waiver.
 Normally service occurs where the intended recipient lives or works, but occasionally people try to dodge service under the believe that this will prevent the divorce from happening.
 That is not the case.
 Service can occur by alternate means.
 So instead of participating in the divorce proceedings he or she gets shut out.
 Not a good move.